keldefrawy/keldefrawy.github.io/_rd_articles/ai-audits-scientific-record.md

 published: true
 dek: AI’s first great contribution to science may be subtraction—exposing how much published knowledge was trusted at a level its evidence never earned.
 date: 2026-07-24
-updated: 2026-07-24
+updated: 2026-07-25
-version: "0.2"
+version: "0.3"
-version_sequence: 2
+version_sequence: 3
-revision_summary: Cross-series review defined epistemic debt as a confidence-evidence gap and distinguished audit capacity from checker-accepted proof production.
+revision_summary: Added consensus definitions, a typed evidence-state machine, and a risk-based audit scheduler that does not pretend to estimate a universal error rate.
-reading_time: 16
+reading_time: 20
 central_claim: AI-assisted formalization, reanalysis, and replication can expose epistemic debt, but only when model output crosses into proof checking, executable artifacts, complete-data audit, or independent measurement.
 claim_status: Provisional; the documented cases establish verification gaps and tool limits, not a population-wide scientific error rate
 hero_image: /assets/images/rd-ratchet/articles/article-15-ai-audits-science.webp